10 min read

 National curriculum and assessment

-Australia has a National Curriculum for schools to ensure all children receive similar learning outcomes across Australia.
+Australia has a National Curriculum for schools to ensure all children receive similar learning outcomes nationwide.

 This includes an annual assessment for students in Years 3, 5, 7 and 9 known as the National Assessment Program – Literacy and Numeracy (NAPLAN).